APT37/catbox/README.md

 Arch users may install via the [AUR](/AUR.md).

+Installing via `cargo install --git=https://github.com/APT/catbox` is also possible, but be aware that `clang` and `mold` are required for linking on Linux.

+*There is no support for building from source on Windows, but it should work just fine.*

 ## Authentication

 Some commands require a authentication (via [userhash](https://catbox.moe/user/manage.php)).
 This can be set using both the `CATBOX_USER_HASH` environment variable or the `--user` argument.